Schplaf/schplaf-gentoo-overlay/README.md

 * app-text/gpp               -- Command-line tool for looking up colors, shades and palettes
 * dev-python/fire            -- Library for automatically generating CLIs with a single line of code
 * dev-python/kitchen         -- Useful snippets of code that everybody ends up writing for their projects
+* media-libs/libtxc_dxtn     -- Implementation of the S3 Texture Compression
 * net-misc/ddgr              -- A command line utility to search DuckDuckGo from the terminal
 * net-misc/tuir              -- A terminal user interface (TUI) for Reddit
 * sys-process/btop           -- A complete monitor of machine resources